aoloe/photoTweaker/README.md

   - "save" and "save as" also quit the program.
   - on quit the filename is returned for further processing.
   - a filename must be passed as parameter and "open" is not available.

+## License

+photoTweake is free software.
+It's not clear yet, if it will be GPL or MIT/BSD licensed.

+Lot of code is inspired by EasyPaint (https://github.com/Gr1N/EasyPaint)
+- the undo
+- the filters
+- the selection tool

 # Developers documentation